TerriaJS/DataProviders/CSV-geo-au.md

 ### General recommendations

-Geospatial fields SHOULD be provided after all other fields.

 The CSV format MUST:

 * Consist only of one header row followed by data rows (no other metadata within the file)